Max Verstappen wins Austrian Grand Prix, with Lando Norris third

 Hamilton fell back towards Bottas and Norris.
 Mercedes initially told the Finn to hold station behind Hamilton, Bottas was then told he was allowed to race his team-mate, and finally the two were ordered to swap places, the Briton letting Bottas by into Turn Three with 20 laps to go.

-Norris passed Hamilton two laps later and the seven-time champion pitted for fresh tyres, and had to resign himself to fourth place.
+Norris passed Hamilton two laps later and the Mercedes driver pitted for fresh tyres, having to resign himself to fourth place.

-Norris chased Bottas all the way and finished only two seconds behind the Finn in an outstanding drive to the final podium place, despite being given a five-second penalty for pushing Red Bull’s Sergio Perez wide as they battled around Turn Four on the first lap.
+Norris chased Bottas all the way and finished only two seconds behind the Finn in an outstanding drive to the final podium place, despite being given a five-second penalty for pushing Red Bull’s Sergio Perez wide as they battled around Turn Four on the first full racing lap after a first-lap safety car.

 A hectic race for the lower points places